Skip to content

 FormRendererRenders forms with a grid of fields

-CrudRendererRenders tables with search, pagination, and row actions
+CrudRendererRenders tables with search, pagination, status badges, link columns, and row actions

 ComponentRendererDispatcher — routes each component node to the right renderer